42ibaran/42ibaran/README.md

-# Hello 🌍!
+# #OpenToWork!

-Currently a student at 42 Paris - a computer engineering school with a program based 100% on peer-to-peer learning.
+I am a software engineer with an interest in backend development, AI, and Machine learning.
 I am a fast learner, hardworking, and used to adapting to different working environments.
 I am a team player, a self-starter, and passionate about coding.
-I am particularly interested in backend development, AI, and Machine learning, but am open to discovering other fields of knowledge. **I am looking for a freelance project or a full-time job.**
+Currently, I am a part-time student at 42 Paris - a computer engineering university renowned for its revolutionary pedagogy. **I am looking for a freelance project or a full-time job.**

 ## Technical skills 💻